simesy/civictheme-saas-starter/README.md

 # At this point you have a baseline, this is where you need to start for any
 # of the content examples below.
 Note that the baseline is partly broken with

-# Export the baseline is desires.
+# Export the baseline if desired.
 ddev drush sql:dump --gzip > baseline.sql.gz
 git add . && git ci # etc
 ```